bing pixel

 Bio for Mark S. Hanson

-Serving as the Founding Director of Interfaith at Augsburg: An Institute to Promote Inter-Religious Leadership, Rev. Mark S. Hanson leads Augsburg University’s commitment to interfaith leadership being a core aspect of Augburg’s academic mission.
+Serving as the Founding Director of Interfaith at Augsburg: An Institute to Promote Inter-Religious Leadership, Rev. Mark S. Hanson leads Augsburg University’s commitment to interfaith leadership being a core aspect of Augsburg’s academic mission.
 Interfaith leadership presumes knowledge, skills and sensibilities and is embedded in both curricular and co-curricular dimensions of the Augsburg experience.
 It involves theological education, spiritual engagement, everyday experiences, global education and social action.

 Prior to his current appointment, Hanson served as presiding bishop of the ELCA.
 He was elected to this position by the Churchwide Assembly of the ELCA in August 2001 and was reelected in 2007.
 In 2003, he was elected to serve, concurrently, as president of the Lutheran World Federation, a position he held until 2010.